310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% bubble Tetora srsthinking %}
 Hm, hm.

-So to summarize — “Mizusaba”-san is a worshipper of Shinkai-senpai’s uh, religion…?
+So to summarize — Mizusaba-san is a worshipper of Shinkai-senpai’s uh, religion…?
 The same one he mentioned before, right?
 {% endbubble %}

 {% bubble Mizusaba %}